Reedbeta/reed-util/README.md

 * Asserts, checks, errors, and warnings—with log messages, callbacks, and debugbreaks

 Math, based on design principles from [On Vector Math Libraries](http://www.reedbeta.com/blog/2013/12/28/on-vector-math-libraries/):
-* Vectors and matrices
+* Vectors and matrices in any number of dimensions
-* Affine math (points and affine transforms)
-* Rectangles and bounding boxes
-* SIMD math using AoSoA (not well tested)
-* Half-float from OpenEXR
+* Construction of common transformations
+* Functionality for working with affine transformations stored as homogeneous matrices
+* Boxes in any number of dimensions
 * Quaternions
 * Color space conversions
+* SIMD math using AOSOA (not well tested)
+* Half-float from OpenEXR

 Random number generation, from [Quick and Easy GPU Random Numbers in D3D11](http://www.reedbeta.com/blog/2013/01/12/quick-and-easy-gpu-random-numbers-in-d3d11/) (although these are on the CPU):
 * Xorshift PRNG (simple, fast 32-bit PRNG)